In This Article

 Staghorn ferns are often grown mounted on wood, which makes them challenging to water.
 It's best to give the whole plant, including the fronds, a good soaking in your sink one to two times per week, similar to an air plant.

 However, the easiest way to hurt your staghorn fern is by overwatering, so take care to check the moisture level of the sphagnum ball.
 Squeeze the growing medium to check moisture.
-If water drips out, your fern doesn't yet need water.
+If water drips out, your fern doesn't need water yet.

 If your staghorn fern is potted or grown in soil, you'll need to water it less often.
 Just keep the soil moderately moist.